Skip to main content

 • Your level of genetic risk

 For younger people, mammograms may not be offered due to dense breast tissue, which can make the images less clear.
-In these cases, MRI screenings may be recommended, and MRI and mammograms may be used depending on the specific risk and breast density.
+In these cases, MRI screenings may be offered.
+MRI and mammograms may be used depending on the specific risk and breast density.

 If you would like to look into this further, your GP can refer you to the nearest genetics team for a CanRisk report.
-They will talk about your risk of breast cancer and arrange for screening and referrals to local NHS breast screening programmes.
+They will talk about your risk of breast cancer.
+If you are told you have a higher risk of breast cancer, specialists will talk to you about screening and referrals to local NHS breast screening programmes.

 Why do mammograms happen from age 50?